mufflyt/mystery_shopper/README.md

 ![Screen Shot 2023-05-08 at 9 51 34 PM](https://user-images.githubusercontent.com/44621942/236989533-9d0b6ab5-38e3-45f8-af06-01958d0c28c2.jpg)

 ## Searching for NPI numbers
+This code performs a search on the National Plan and Provider Enumeration System (NPPES) database for National Provider Identifier (NPI) numbers for a list of healthcare providers in the Otolaryngology (ENT) field.
+It reads in a dataset of Otolaryngology providers, filters out non-U.S. providers, removes special characters, and creates a list of first and last names to search for NPI numbers.
+The code then searches for each name pair using the npi_search function from the npi package and stores the results in a list.
+It flattens the search results and removes duplicates to get only distinct NPI numbers.
+Then, it joins the search results with the original dataset of provider names, keeping only matching NPI numbers and filters to select only Otolaryngology providers.
+It cleans up, selects relevant columns, and writes the final result to a CSV file.
+We may still need to do some hand-searching at this point to get the names and NPI numbers.

 `npi_search_working.R` is the file uploaded to github.com.
 In the ortho study we used `ortho_npi_search_working.R`.
 This takes the data from the patient-facing directory `for_npi_search_from_exploratory_all_raw_subseted_state_results.xlsx` and sends it to the NPPES API.  ![Screenshot 2023-10-22 at 4 51 46 PM](https://github.com/mufflyt/mystery_shopper/assets/44621942/2c376e69-fa36-4847-9a95-0cc17a6b5152)  In the function we set the providers to be individuals in the USA.
 The output from the NPPES API is saved as `ortho/data/csv/cleaned_ortho_npi_data_flattened.csv`.
 We merge the original patient-facing dataframe with the NPI search results dataframe so we can use them together.
 We also get some summary statistics showing we automatically could ***NOT*** get the NPI for 4,587 people or 83.8% of the sample.
 ```r
 > sum(result$npi == "NO MATCH FOUND")